How to write a payment schedule for large trade jobs

 Writing a payment schedule for large trade jobs like loft conversions, extensions, or full rewires requires careful planning.
 It is essential for protecting your cashflow and ensuring smooth project execution.
 Here’s how to effectively structure a payment schedule that suits your and your client’s needs.

 A well-crafted payment schedule ensures steady cashflow.
 Long-term projects can strain financial resources, especially if unexpected costs arise.
 By setting clear payment terms, you minimise financial risk and ensure you have the funds necessary to progress without disruption.
+For instance, if you are working on a six-month extension project, having a payment schedule can help cover expenses like labour and materials while keeping your business financially stable.

-Structuring a payment schedule
+Structuring a Payment Schedule

 A structured payment schedule typically involves an initial deposit, stage payments, and a final payment upon completion.

 - Stage payments: With milestones as benchmarks, these payments are spaced throughout the project’s duration.
+This keeps the client engaged and reassured about where their money is going, and it ensures that you are compensated for ongoing work.

 - Final payment: Paid once the project is completed to the client's satisfaction.
+It's wise to ensure everything is signed off before this final sum is requested.

-Example milestones
+Example Milestones

 Milestones ensure both parties agree on project progression points.
 Example milestones include: